Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **From**: Start value of the animation.
 * **To**: End or middle value of the animation, depending on the **Interpolation**.
 * **Axis (x,y,z)**: Axis to apply the animation to, e.g.: A rotation with Axis 1,0,0 is only around the X axis.
 * **Followed by**: If one or more comma separated animation names are given in this field, the animations mentioned are started once this animation ends.
-Animation names are global for all POIs of a layer.
-So the end of an animation of one POI can start an animation of the same POI or of another POI.
+   * **Animation names are global for all POIs of a layer.** So the end of an animation of one POI can start an animation of the same POI or of another POI in the layer!

-NOTE: If an animation is started and the Unity Prefab of the POI contains an AudioSource component, the audio source is played.
+   * **Sound:** If an animation is started and the Unity Prefab of the POI contains an AudioSource component, the audio file is played.

 * **Save** button: Saves any changes you made to the POI properties.
 NOTE: to see the changes in your layer, you MUST close the ARpoise app and restart it!